EteimZ/Deep_Learning-Notebooks/README.md

 Deep Learning is a subfield of machine learning which tries to mimic the human neural network in the form of artificial neural network.

 This repo contains deep learning notebooks they are serve as reference.
-The deep learning library used in this repo is Pytorch & Tensorflow.
+The deep learning libraries used in this repo is Pytorch & Tensorflow.

 ## Pytorch